open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-roles | The role definition list for the room, for the description of list element see the role.* role.role | The name for a certain role role.*(operation).*(mediaType) | The capability to publish/subscribe audio/video stream for a certain role views | The view list for the room, each view represents a combination of mix stream settings view.label | The label for a certain view, two view labels in one room cannot be duplicated view.audio.format | The default audio format of the view view.audio.vad | The 'activeInput' event will be emitted if this option is true view.video.format | The default video format of the view view.video.parameters.resolution | The default video resolution of the view view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one view.video.parameters.keyFrameInterval | The default video key frame interval of the view
+roles | The role definition list for the room, for the description of list element see the role.* role.role | The name for a certain role role.*(operation).*(mediaType) | The capability to publish/subscribe audio/video stream for a certain role views | The view list for the room, each view represents a combination of mix stream settings.
+To disable mixing, set this to empty list view.label | The label for a certain view, two view labels in one room cannot be duplicated view.audio.format | The default audio format of the view view.audio.vad | The 'activeInput' event will be emitted if this option is true, note that if a client publish more than one audio stream, this may not work well view.video.format | The default video format of the view view.video.parameters.resolution | The default video resolution of the view, see the Table 3-3 for supported resolutions view.video.parameters.framerate | The default video framerate of the view view.video.parameters.bitrate | The default video bitrate of the view, if it's not specified, the mix engine will generate a default one view.video.parameters.keyFrameInterval | The default video key frame interval of the view